djinoz/jp2n/README.md

 2. No images to blossom yet
 3. The popup dialog for publishing should go away after send, but its not.
 Click cancel for now.
 4. Not sure if I should .gitignore the api directory
+5. Have to add the nsec locally into the plugin settings, need to understand more Apps (not in a browser apps using a bunker or plugin or something 🤷‍♀️ )

 ## Installation